Reyhankeselek/Lenovo-ideapad-slim-3-15IML05-hackintosh/README.md

 # Troubleshooting :

-1 if it does not boot or it goes to black screen and restart you can try :
+1 if it does not boot or it goes to black screen and restarted you can try :

 enabling/disabling dsdt (dsdt is disabled by default)